 This is the earlier of:

-the day you reach age 22, provided you are earning more than £10,000 (2020/21 figure) a year in your job, or
+the day you reach age 22, provided you are earning more than £10,000 a year in your job, or

-the beginning of the pay period in which you first earn more than £10,000 (2020/21 figure) in your job, provided you are aged 22 or more and under State Pension Age at that time.
+the beginning of the pay period in which you first earn more than £10,000 in your job, provided you are aged 22 or more and under State Pension Age at that time.

 Earnings are assessed by converting the pay in the pay period to a yearly figure.